Origin of yield stress and mechanical plasticity in model biological tissues

 While the first cells to undergo a T1 transition triggers the avalanche, in order for the avalanche to grow, it is necessary to have soft spots in the system that are susceptible to undergo T1s.
-In the framework of the elastoplastic model, it has been established that the distance to yield $x$, which represents the additional stress required to trigger a yielding event, follows a power-law distribution, $p(x) \propto x^{\theta}$ \cite{Lin_Wyart_2016,Lin_2014,Lin_EPL}.
+In the framework of the elastoplastic model, it has been established that the distance to yield $x$, which represents the additional stress required to trigger a yielding event, follows a power-law distribution, $p(x) \propto x^{\theta}$ ~\cite{Lin_Wyart_2016,Lin_2014,Lin_EPL}.
 The exponent $\theta$ has been suggested as a measure of the system's instability, with a higher value indicating a more stable state.

-In the vertex-based model family, it has been proposed that the distance to yield, $x$, exhibits a linear relationship with the length of cell edges, and that the distribution of edge lengths should follow the same power-law behavior as $\rho(x)$ \cite{Popovic_2021}.
+In the vertex-based model family, it has been proposed that the distance to yield $x$ exhibits a linear relationship with the length of cell edges $L$, and that the distribution of edge lengths should follow the same power-law behavior as $\rho(x)$ ~\cite{Popovic_2021}.
 While this argument establishes a connection between system configuration and instability, the efficacy of using the distribution of short edges to describe instability remains uncertain.

 To address this ambiguity, we investigate this concept within our Voronoi model and observed an intriguing correlation between the exponent $\theta$ and system instability (see S.I and Fig.\ref{theta exponent}).
-However, $\theta$ is not a reliable metric because it is derived from a power-law fit that heavily depends on the range of fitting~\cite{Popovic_2021}.
+However, $\theta$ is not a reliable metric because it is derived from a power-law fit that heavily depends on the range of fitting ~\cite{Popovic_2021}.
 In practice, the cumulative distribution function (c.d.f) of $L$ exhibits power-law behavior only within a specific range, which varies from sample to sample.
-Therefore, we propose using c.d.f($L^*$) as the parameter of instability to avoid the uncertainties and biases associated with fitting.
-To systematically determine a critical edge length $L^*$, we analyzed the evolution of the edge length distribution, c.d.f$(L)$, at various $L$ values and compared it with the evolution of tissue shear stress $\sigma_{xy}$(Fig.\ref{C as order param}\textbf{a}).
-We observed a critical $L^*$ at which c.d.f$(L^*)$, denoted by $C^*$ from now, exhibited an exceptionally strong correlation with the stress $\sigma_{xy}$, with a correlation coefficient exceeding 0.9 (Fig.\ref{C as order param}\textbf{a}).
-Interestingly, we found that $L^*=0.43$ (in units of the average cell diameter) remains consistent across different $p_0$ values.
+Therefore, we propose using {$C^*$} as the parameter of instability to avoid the uncertainties and biases associated with fitting.